 Founded in 1973, the Rusty Relics Museum is a non-profit organization, located in Carlyle’s historic 1909 CN Station.
 Walk through the station agent’s living quarters and the work areas of the station.
 On the grounds you can tour a CP Caboose, a CN work shop, a country school house, an oil well pump jack and an outdoor shelter that displays farm machinery.
 Admission is free.

-The Mission of the Rusty Relics Museum is to preserve the history, stories and traditions of the Carlyle area: to depict the influence of trade, travel, oil production and agriculture in the development of the area: and to promote learning about the area’s early Pioneers.
+The Mission of the Rusty Relics Museum is to preserve the history, stories and traditions of the Carlyle area: to depict the influence of trade, travel, oil production and agriculture in the development of the area: and to promote learning about the area’s early settlers.

 The Rusty Relics Museum is open from June 1 till Aug.
 31, Monday through Friday from 10-5.